Harris's method for non-conservative periodic semiflows and application to some non-local PDEs: Application to the growth-fragmentation equation

-\pg{The construction of this semiflow through a fixed-point argument is very similar to the construction in Section~2, and we do not repeat it for the sake of conciseness.} We \pg{also} refer to \cite{bansaye2019non} for such a construction but with coefficients independent of time.
+where is the solution to the characteristic equation \pg{The construction of this semiflow through a fixed-point argument is very similar to the construction in Section~2, and we do not repeat it for the sake of conciseness.} We \pg{also} refer to \cite{bansaye2019non} for such a construction but with coefficients independent of time.

 \

 \pg{For proving Theorem~\ref{th:croiss-frag}}, we will apply Theorem \ref{thm1.2}, by finding directly the eigenvectors of the generator $\mathcal{L}_t$ defined by which verifies the relation $\partial_s M_{s,t}f= - \mathcal{L}_s M_{s,t}f$ for all $f \in \mathcal{C}^1 \cap \mathcal{B}(V)$ with $V(x)=1+x^\alpha$ for a certain $ \alpha>1$.
 More precisely, we search a family $(h_t)_{t \geq 0 } $ of $ \mathcal{C}^1 $ functions, and a constant $\lambda_F>0$ which verify $h_s=e^{\lambda_F(s-t)}M_{s,t}h_t$.
 This equality gives